owo93/flax-illuminant-estimation/README.md

 # ViT for Illuminant estimation

-A regressive implementation of Vision Transformer for predicting single illuminant color in images trained on the [SimpleCube++](https://github.com/Visillect/CubePlusPlus)  dataset, built with Flax NNX
+An implementation of Vision Transformer for predicting single illuminant color in images trained on the [SimpleCube++](https://github.com/Visillect/CubePlusPlus)  dataset, built with Flax NNX

 ```
 src/